Misrouted Email Handling Policy

 Such records may be preserved and, where required, disclosed to:

-- Legal advisors for the purpose of obtaining professional advice or enforcing legal rights.
+• Legal advisors for the purpose of obtaining legal advice for further neccesary action.

 Any such use or disclosure shall be carried out strictly in accordance with applicable laws, including the Information Technology Act, 2000 and the Digital Personal Data Protection Act, 2023, and shall be limited to what is reasonably necessary for the relevant legal or regulatory purpose.

 Anthropic India does not use or disclose misrouted communications for any commercial, competitive, or unrelated purposes.
-Any reliance on such records is strictly for lawful protection of rights, compliance, and evidentiary requirements.
+Any reliance on such records will be strictly for lawful protection of rights, compliance, and evidentiary requirements.

 11. Limitation of Liability in Context of Proactive Risk Mitigation